 A and B buttons: You have a couple options.
 You could use a dowel just a little thinner than the A and B button holes, cut them to about 3/4" and round out the top using sandpaper or a file.
 I happened to have some cylindrical pieces of wood for the buttons from using a core bit while drilling out the holes, so I used those.

 Select and Start: This can be difficult because they are so thin: Cut out two small pieces of wood that will fit inside the holes and round out the tops.
 They, too, should be about 3/4" long.
 Test to see if they fit by placing them inside the holes you made.

 Before gluing anything, make sure the cartridge will fit in the slot you have made.
 If not, go back and make it larger as needed.

 Apply a thin layer of glue to the wrong side of the front and back pieces.
 Do not apply glue to areas where the two pieces will not connect, such as cartridge or outside the area the back piece will cover.
 Sandwich the two pieces in between two spare pieces of wood.
 With four to six clamps, evenly clap the wood together.
 With a damp paper towel, wipe away all excess glue that seeps out from between the pieces when squeezed.
 Leave the pieces for at least 24 hours while the glue sets.

 After the glue dries, unclamp the pieces.
 Sand away any excess glue showing.
 You do not want any glue to show, if possible.
 Sand the entire game boy down with increasingly fine grit sandpaper.

 Paint the buttons with black milk paint.
-Instructions for applying milk paint can be found here
+Instructions for applying milk paint can be found here.

+And that's it!
 I know this is a very complicated and lengthy process, and I may not have explained every step fully.
 Feel free to contact me with any questions.
 Good luck!